miguelalexanderdiaz/blog/notebooks/TeethDetection/TeethDetection.md

 Outhere exist a lot of models that can solve our problem, nowadays the state of the art in image classification are **Convolutional Neural Networks** since the famous **Alex Krizhevsky** paper of 2012 make a major breakthrough, in that paper introduce the network known now as [AlexNet](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).
 Since then another famous nets have appeared like the Google's [Inception](https://arxiv.org/pdf/1512.00567.pdf), [VGG](https://arxiv.org/pdf/1409.1556.pdf), and [ResNet](https://arxiv.org/pdf/1512.03385.pdf) all of them based in the same principles but with some modiffications here and there.

-A network that have a really good balance between accuracy and model size is **ResNet50** that network have the characteristic that instead of learn a function $f(x)$ that maps the images as input $x$, learns a function of the form $f(x)+x$ that means the input can jump to deep layers of the network allowing faster training, improving the accuracy of the model, and fight the problem of devanishing gradient that usually happen with very deep neural nets.
+A network that have a really good balance between accuracy and model size is **ResNet50** that network have the characteristic that instead of learn a function $$f(x)$$ that maps the images as input $$x$$, learns a function of the form $$f(x)+x$$ that means the input can jump to deep layers of the network allowing faster training, improving the accuracy of the model, and fight the problem of devanishing gradient that usually happen with very deep neural nets.

 The image below shows a basic building block of the **ResNet** network.